vrumanko/ai_deepseek_local_chat/README.md

 # AI Chat Application

-A simple web-based chat application that uses the Ollama API to interact with the DeepSeek-R1 AI model.
+A simple web-based chat application that uses the Ollama API to interact with the DeepSeek-R1.
+Everything running locally on your machine.

 ## Prerequisites